 Malaysia has significant populations of people with foreign ancestry who mostly live in the cities.
-There are small populations of Indonesians, Nepalese, Filipinos and Europeans.
-However, the largest minority groups consist of Chinese-Malaysians (generally Han-Chinese) who make up 22.6% of the Malaysian population, and Indian-Malaysians (majority Tamil) who make up 6.7%.
-Many members of these groups are descendants of labourers that migrated to Malaysia in the late 19th and early 20th century during British colonial rule.
+There are small populations of Indonesians, Nepalis, Filipinos and Europeans.
+However, the largest minority groups consist of Malaysian Chinese (generally Han-Chinese) who make up 22.6% of the Malaysian population, and Malaysian Indians (majority Tamil) who make up 6.7%.
+Many members of these groups are descendants of labourers that migrated to Malaysia in the late 19th and early 20th century during British rule.
 Some now have third-or even fourth-generation roots in the country.

-The Chinese-Malaysian population generally exhibits great diligence and resilience.
+The Malaysian Chinese population generally exhibits great diligence and resilience.
 This can be partially attributed to a common concept in Chinese migrant communities – ‘kiasu’, the “fear of losing”.
 Kiasu motivates people to achieve in everyday life as well as economically or academically.
 This can be something as small as endeavouring to get to the front of a crowd or determinedly queuing for great lengths to buy or see something, or it can manifest in bigger ways (for example, aiming to be the best student in a university).
-As a result, Chinese-Malaysians generally strive industriously to achieve what they want.
+As a result, Malaysian Chinese generally strive industriously to achieve what they want.
 However, they tend not to openly exhibit aggressiveness in their approach; they generally maintain poise and courtesy since being forceful is considered inharmonious behaviour.
-Nonetheless, Chinese-Malaysians have come to dominate roughly 70% of the Malaysian economy and are regarded as the business-savvy ethnic group of Malaysia.
+Nonetheless, Malaysian Chinese have come to dominate roughly 70% of the Malaysian economy and are regarded as the business-savvy group of Malaysia.
 They make up a large proportion of the upper class.
-Many Malays have perceived this as a monopolisation of the corporate sector, provoking underlying tension and mistrust between the Malays and the Chinese.
+Many Malays have perceived this as a monopolisation of the corporate sector, provoking underlying tension and mistrust between the Malays and Malaysian Chinese.

-Chinese-Malaysians and Indian-Malaysians can be particularly disadvantaged by this system as non-Bumiputera status can hinder their access to education, jobs, property ownership, scholarships and other opportunities.
-This may explain why the majority of the Malaysian migrants in Australia are Chinese-Malaysian (62.1%) and only 13.2% are Malay.
+Malaysian Chinese and Malaysian Indians can be particularly disadvantaged by this system as non-Bumiputera status can hinder their access to education, jobs, property ownership, scholarships and other opportunities.
+This may explain why the majority of the Malaysian migrants in Australia are Malaysian Chinese (62.1%) and only 13.2% are Malay.
 Nevertheless, this political stance rarely translates into day-to-day discrimination between people.
-Despite the difference in their ethnicities’ origins, Malaysians of all backgrounds generally feel a personal loyalty to the country.
+Despite the difference in their ’ origins, Malaysians of all backgrounds generally feel a personal loyalty to the country.

 Respect and Etiquette